wp-plugins/stupid-simple-qr/readme.txt

 Adds a 'QR' button next to 'Get Shortlink' on published pages and posts.

-Your authors can click it to print out a QR image to promote what they created.
+Your authors can click it to print out a QR image and promote what they created.
 The QR code is created using the 'shortlink'.
 The plugin uses the Google Charts API and (as the name applies) is stupid simple to set up and use!

 = Options =
 There is one optional feature:

 In the settings you can add some text that will be appended to the URL on the QR codes.
 This can be used for tracking purposed.
 For instance, You can set it as: *&medium=qr*.
-That way, links will look like: *http://www.yourdomain.com/?p=195&medium=qr* in your analytics.
+That way, links will look like: *www.yourdomain.com/?p=195&medium=qr* in your analytics.

 == Installation ==